hlbarber/burger/README.md

 ### Why not a synchronous permit acquisition, like `tower::Service::poll_ready`?

-Using `Future` here allows for easy composition with the large `Future`s ecosystem.
+Using `Future` here allows for easy composition with the large `Future`s ecosystem and with other `Service::acquire` calls.
 Both approaches boil down to the same kind of state machines eventually.

 ### Why do `async fn acquire` and `async fn call` not return a `Result`?